Jrice170/Doubly-linked-list/README.md

 Use the std::list to check.

 ## Grading
-100% of this assignment will be graded based on the successful implementation of the functions in the header file using unit testing, and the correct output of main.
+100% of this assignment will be graded based on the successful implementation of the functions in the header file using unit testing.
 Each function's performance on its own unit test will be worth a certain subset of those points, and the output of main will as well.

 ## Due date